janverschelde/PHCpack/src/doc/source/refman.rst

 and tools to work with polytopes are provided in the subdirectory ``Supports``.
 The subdirectory ``Circuits`` defines arithmetic circuits to evaluate and differentiate polynomials via the reverse mode of algorithmic differentiation.
+A better algorithmic differentiation library is in the subdirectory ``AD``, modeled after the Path library of Xiangcheng Yu.
 Truncated power series define a field (that is: dividing two series gives again a series) and the arithmetic to manipulate power series is exported by the packages in the subdirectory ``Series``.